ObjectProfile/Roassal3/README.md

     load.
 ```

-In case you want to get rid of some warning, you may prefer:
+In order to suppress warnings you may prefer:
 ```Smalltalk
 [Metacello new
     baseline: 'Roassal3';